 To be certified, the product(s) shall be fit to perform its intended purpose or application.
-A minimum level of quality and durability is implicit before the Environmental Choice Australia Ecolabel can be displayed on the product.
+A minimum level of quality, safety and durability is implicit before the Environmental Choice Australia Ecolabel can be displayed on the product.
 The producer/manufacturer shall ensure that the product is fit for its intended purpose.

-2.1 Applicable Standards and Demonstrated Fitness
+2.1 Applicable Standards and Demonstrated Fitness and Safety

-Criterion 2: The product shall meet or exceed the requirements of the relevant Australian standard (or equivalent international), or the product shall meet the applicable and accepted standard in its target market if it is to be exported.
+Criterion 2: The product shall meet or exceed performance and safety requirements of the relevant Australian standard (or equivalent international standard), or the product shall meet the applicable and accepted standard in its target market if it is to be exported.

-Relevant Australian furniture standards include, but are not limited to:
+Relevant cot and crib mattress standards include, but are not limited to: